hkha-4/Kindle-MC-server/README.md

 1. Connect your jailbroken Kindle to your computer using a USB cable.
 2. Open the Kindle drive on your computer when it appears in your file explorer.
-3. Drag and drop your chosen downloaded server file (such as `bareiron_modern`) straight into the main root storage directory of your Kindle.
+3. Drag and drop your chosen downloaded server file (such as `bareiron_modern`) straight into a folder directory of your Kindle.
 4. Safely eject the Kindle from your computer and unplug the USB cable.

 ---